webdesignbytom/tailwind-deploy/README.md

 # myecoapp

 A page be built for a group charity project to raise money for renewable energy using the internet as a platfrom.
+Including Games, Services, Mailing Newsletters, Adverts, and Dontations.
+Dislays a few issues and some short files.
+The idea is to create a site that has a large amount of followers to make the advertising worth more.
 The Frontend can be view at [myecoapp](https://dazzling-biscuit-b01617.netlify.app/)

 ## Home Page